In 2017 local filmmaker David Fine got the worst news of his life. Doctors told him that his wife, Alison Snowden, had no chance of survival.

-“It was devastating,” he recalls, wiping tears from his eyes.
-“I had to share this terrible news with our friends and relatives, that there was no hope – we’d lost her.
+“It was devastating,” he recalls, “I had to share this terrible news with our friends and relatives, that there was no hope – we’d lost her.
 I was going to lose my wife and my creative partner.
 Our nineteen-year-old daughter, Lily, was going to lose her mom.”

-David asked about a lung transplant, but was told her body was too weak to survive the operation.
-Doctors had investigated this option and showed David the letter from the transplant team confirming that they couldn’t help her.
+David asked about a lung transplant, but was told Alison’s body was too weak to survive the operation.

 “I couldn’t believe it.
 We had been so hopeful and strong, but this was the breaking point.
-I had to start thinking the unthinkable, but I still didn’t understand why she was still on life support if nothing could be done.
-It was the worst day of my life and our daughter, Lily, was devastated.”
+It was the worst day of my life.”

 April 3rd was Alison’s birthday and she got the best gift ever.
-On that day, she was told that she was now on the transplant list.
-A huge box was ticked, but another huge box loomed.
-How long would it take for donor lungs to arrive?
+She was officially on the lung transplant list.

-Just one week later, David got a midnight call.
+One week later, David received a late night call.

 Dr. Finlayson met David and Lily at the hospital with the surgeon who would perform the operation, Dr. Yee.
-They both explained that Alison’s new lungs were being flown in and her operation would happen at 3 am that morning.
+Alison’s lungs were on the way.

 Dr. Finlayson says it was an easy decision to come in, off-duty, that night.

-“Every little achievement along the way was inspiring, but the morning I walked in and saw a wobbly drawing of a happy face and the words, ‘good morning sweethearts’, I almost fainted,” he remembers.
+“Every little achievement along the way was inspiring, but the morning I walked in and saw a wobbly drawing of a happy face and the words, good morning sweethearts, I almost fainted,” says David.

 “I couldn’t imagine being without her,” David says.
 “We live together, we work together, she’s Lily’s best friend.
 Every day I lay eyes on her, I feel like it’s a magic, amazing miracle day.
 I am so grateful for the incredible support and resources she received at VGH to save her life.”